At a glance

 - Set the domain name’s status on the WHOIS to “suspended”.

-- If applied to an account, lock all domain names on the account.
+- If applied to an account (contact object), lock all domain names on the account.
 If applied to a single domain name only, that domain name will be locked.
 Other domain names in the same account will be unaffected.

 - Domain names that are locked remain registered but suspended through the usual renewal cycle, and are cancelled 90 days after expiry.